Taxi (Harry Chapin song): "Sequel"

-Far from an affluent suburban trophy wife, Sue is now a working-class woman—but is happy with her life, no longer the cold and cloistered socialite, she is now warmer and wiser.
-She tells Harry of hearing him on the radio; he shrugs off the hype of stardom, and invites her to see his show that night.
-She declines, saying only, "I work at night."

-Harry provides few other details on the reunion, urging listeners not to dig deeper: "If I answered at all, I'd lie."
-This time, it's Harry who offers money as they part, which she declines to take.
+Far from an affluent suburban trophy wife, Sue is now a working-class woman — but is happy with her life.
+No longer the cold and cloistered socialite, she is now warmer and wiser.
+She tells Harry of hearing him on the radio; he shrugs off the hype of stardom and invites her to see his show that night.
+She politely declines, saying only, "I work at night."
+Harry provides few other details on the reunion, urging listeners not to dig deeper: "If I answered at all, I'd lie".
+This time, it is Harry who offers money as they part, which she declines to take.

 Harry reflects on the circle of their lives.
 When they were young, she had wanted to be an actress and he a pilot.
-Ten years ago she was acting happy in her high-end life while he was flying high, stoned in his taxi.
-Today he "act[s] as I'm facing the footlights, And now she's flying with both feet on the ground."
+Ten years ago, she was acting happy in her high-end life while he was flying high, stoned in his taxi.
+Today he "act[s] as I'm facing the footlights, and now she's flying with both feet on the ground."